 Power Transformer Asset Renewal

-The intent of the ATC power transformer asset renewal program is to make an assessment of each transformer in the fleet based upon health, operational importance and the probability of failure.
+The intent of the ATC power transformer asset renewal program is to make a risk assessment of each transformer in the fleet based upon health, operational importance and the probability of failure.
 This assessment is used to determine a spare or renewal strategy.
-The strategy options are either an on-site spare, system wide spare that can be relocated to replace the failed transformer, or renewal replacement for the subject transformer.
+The strategy options are either an on-site spare, system wide spare that can be relocated, or a proactive renewal replacement for the subject transformer.
 ATC has a spare transformer plan and also participates in an industry spare equipment program.

 - Healthy units with high importance and high probabilities of failure based on age may warrant an on-site spare or a system spare in the general area to minimize transport times.